 c) Forstner bits can be used to drill large holes, but they are perfect for drilling angled holes.

-d) Spade bits are used to drill large holes into the wood better than twist bits.
+d) Spade bits are used to drill large holes into the glass better than twist bits.

 e) Hole saw bits are used to drill larger holes than spade bits.
 You can’t use them for making partial cuts.